DEPRESSION

 SIGNS / SYMPTOMS OF DEPRESSION

-Although depression may occur only once during your life, people typically have multiple episodes.
+Although depression may occur only once during your life, typically, people have multiple episodes.
 During these episodes, symptoms occur most of the day nearly every day.
 You can recognize signs of depression from the following thoughts, feelings, and behavior:

 • Feelings of sadness, tearfulness, emptiness, or hopelessness